jalenng/Dont-Set-CA-on-Fire/DSCoF/README.md

+## Context
+This repository contains all the source code and assets for our SCEhacks 2021 "Code for California" hackathon project.

 ## Inspiration
-- Wanted to make a game
-- Goals:
-    - to create something anyone can understand and play/use
-    - to educate and bring awareness to topics
-    - to encourage social/behavior change
+We prospected to create something that was interactive and universally understandable.
+We wanted to strive for educating and bringing awareness to topics and encourage social and behavioral changes in the process, and we decided that a game was the way to go.

 ## What it does
-- Quizzes and teaches players abt wildfire trivia
+Our game educates players by quizzing them on wildfire trivia.

 ## How we built it
-- Aseprite: art
-- Unity: game engine for game, built for webgl
-- Flask: backend server, serves as API endpoint for unity and interfaces w/ azure sql
+We used Microsoft Whiteboard, Unity, Azure SQL, Flask, and art software to design and implement our project.

+We used Microsoft Whiteboard to ideate, collaborate, and design our project.
+We used Unity as the game engine that powers our game, and C# to program our game scripts.
-- Azure SQL: store info about player choices to provide stats to player at end of game
+We used Azure SQL to store statistics of player choices, which the game retrieves and displayes to the player at the end of the game.
+We used Python and Flask to set up a backend server that interfaces with Azure SQL and provides an API endpoint for our Unity game.
+We used Aseprite and Adobe Photoshop to create our game sprites.

 ## Challenges we ran into
-- Getting Unity to communicate with our Flask server
+- Getting Unity tocommunicate with our Flask server
 - Using Azure SQL for the 1st time and having to learn

 ## Accomplishments that we're proud of
--
+This was our first hackathon, and we're proud that we took the initiative to join.
+Also, we are proud of the playable and testable prototype we had achieved in just two days of work.

 ## What we learned
 - Communication and teamwork